hnhx/librex/README.md

 # Features
 + Ad & JavaScript free
 + Torrent results from popular torrent sites
-+ Special queries (e.g.: 1 btc to usd , what does xyz mean etc.)
++ Special queries (e.g.: 2.4 btc to usd)
 + Tracking snippets from URLs are removed
 + Multiple color themes
 + Image results are converted to base64 to prevent clients from connecting to Google servers
 + Supports both POST and GET requests
-+ Popular social media sites (YouTube, Instagram, Twitter) are replaced with privacy friendly front-ends
++ Popular social media sites (YouTube, Instagram, Twitter etc.) are replaced with privacy friendly front-ends
 + Easy to use JSON API for developers
 + No 3rd party libs are used
 + Easy to setup